seniorquico/OrleansTestKit/docs/getprimarykey-limitation.md

 internal IActivationData Data;
 ```

-## `TestCluster` Workaround
+## `TestSilo` Workaround

-As an alternative to the Orleans TestKit unit test approach, you may consider using the `TestCluster` provided by the official `Microsoft.Orleans.TestingHost` NuGet package to run any test cases that rely on these specific extension methods.
-The `TestCluster` runs real silos, and grains will have real values in the `Grain.Data` field.
+As an alternative to the Orleans TestKit, you may consider testing your specific, failing test case using the `TestSilo` found in `Package.Id`.
+The `TestSilo` runs a real silo, and will provide a real value in the `Grain.Data` field.

 ## Test Double Workaround

-See [pull request #74](https://github.com/OrleansContrib/OrleansTestKit/pull/74) for a test double implementation.
+See [issue #47](https://github.com/OrleansContrib/OrleansTestKit/issues/47) for a discussion and references to upstream issues.